FilipeAlmeidaFEUP/ros2_flatland_pf_tutorial/README.md

 ![PF line segment charge](images/pf_linesegments.png)

-#### Composit Charge
+#### Composite Charge

 A charge represented by:
 - a set of Line Segment Charges and Point Charges
 - an intensity

-For any point in space P and composit charge C the Force in P is determined by only one of the charges contained in C. If P is in one of the zones affected by one of the line segments, then that line segment is the charge that determines the force.
+For any point in space P and composite charge C the Force in P is determined by only one of the charges contained in C. If P is in one of the zones affected by one of the line segments, then that line segment is the charge that determines the force.
 If not, It is determined by the closest point charge.

-The following figure represents the only composit charge contained in the map on the left and how it affects points in space on the right.
+The following figure represents the only composite charge contained in the map on the left and how it affects points in space on the right.

 ![PF line segment charge](images/pf_composit_c.png)